-Featuring She Loves Me, Real Heroes, Jack and the Beanstalk, Twelfth Night, The Sound of Music, To Kill a Mockingbird, and Elf
+Featuring Twelfth Night, Real Heroes, Jack and the Beanstalk, The Sound of Music, To Kill a Mockingbird, and elf The Musical

 Love prevails on the ARTspace and Paramount stages, in summer camp, collaborations, and holiday shows this 55th… now 57th season!

 Mark your calendars for performances, auditions, and other ways to get involved in your community theatre, Theatre Bristol!

 Theatre Bristol’s fourth River’s Way collaboration follows March 13 and 14 in the ARTspace, with “Real Heroes” written and directed by Dottie Havlik and performed by differently-abled young people and Theatre Bristol veterans.

 Theatre Bristol’s annual The Start of Adventure summer camp for kindergarten through eighth grade runs July 5-9.
 Registration will begin in February at www.TheatreBristol.org.

 The classic “To Kill A Mockingbird,” directed by Camille Gray, takes the ARTspace stage weekends September 17-26.
 Auditions for men, women, and children are July 9, 10, and 11.
 First meeting is Saturday, July 16 and rehearsals begin on July 25.
 Be sure to see the audition times and details at www.TheatreBristol.org/audition.

 Follow Theatre Bristol’s website and Facebook page for tickets, details, and more for these 2021 shows.